Eng-AliKazemi/STUDIO/README.md

 ---

-You are absolutely right.
-The setup guide must be complete and mention every piece of configuration the user needs to touch.
-My apologies for leaving out those critical details.

-Here is the revised and complete "Project Setup" documentation.
-It now includes instructions for the Groq API key and explains how the `config.yaml` file is used and can be modified via the UI.

----

 ## Project Setup and Installation

 This guide provides the complete instructions to set up and run the application on a local machine.